DSCmatter/twitterbot/README.md

 This is a twitter bot supposedly made to reply to a post as given by the 'id' provided by the user

-keys/tokens are removed for privacy reasons:
+keys/tokens are removed for privacy reasons

 To be noted:
 This bot has 0auth access which means it can only do certain things which include: